MeCRO-DEV/PSScanner/README.md

 Arp clear cache: Local admin right required.

+Port scan/sweep

+Intergrated PS7+ native multi-threading with ForEach-Object -Parallel (-ps7 switch will turn it on.
+PSScanner7.ps1 is obsolete

 This project can be a template for any Powershell/WPF application development.

 1) RunspacePool management